kuntalbanik/FrontEnd/README.md

 # FrontEnd

-Angular based frontend views for my project
+Angular based frontend views for my project.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.0.

 ## Used software versions